nullcroft/helmseed/README.md

 ## Configuration

 helmseed reads configuration from `helmseed.yaml` in the current directory.
 All values can also be set via environment variables with the `HELMSEED_` prefix (e.g. `HELMSEED_TOKEN`).
+Environment variables override file values.

 ```yaml
 # Git provider: "github" or "gitlab"